 After the Epiphany come scenes showing the presentation in the temple, the flight into Egypt and the murder of the Innocents, the latter featuring a strange octagonal building that somewhat resembles the Baptistery of San Giovanni in Florence.
 The first scene of the middle register of the left wall is Christ among the Doctors.
 It has already been mentioned above, and unfortunately its state of preservation is still not very good, although it could have been lost altogether.
 After the Baptism of Christ comes one of my favourite scenes, the Wedding at Cana.

 Here we have the ultimate proof that Giotto painted the figures in his frescoes as individuals.
 Just take a look at the wine taster, a short man with a huge belly that looks like it might explode any moment.
-The register then continues with Christ raising Lazarus, Christ entering Jerusalem – note the people in the trees! – and Christ driving the money-changers from the temple.
+The register then continues with Christ raising Lazarus, Christ entering Jerusalem – note the people in the trees! – and Christ expelling the money-changers from the temple.
 Christ is now at the peak of his success.

 But then things start to go all wrong.
 On the triumphal arch is a scene of Judas betraying Jesus to the priests for thirty pieces of silver.
 We then move on to the Last Supper in the lower register on the right wall, which is followed by the washing of the feet.
 Christ is subsequently arrested and gets a kiss from Judas.
 He is brought before the high priest Caiaphas and is scourged in one of the most impressive scenes of the entire cycle: the Flagellation of Christ.
 Several people are beating and teasing Christ, among them a black man who is wielding a stick, the only coloured person in the entire fresco cycle.
 On the right is the Roman prefect Pontius Pilatus – Pilate in English – whose head is apparently based on the bust of a Roman emperor.